 To set up your TV-connected Tablo OTA DVR you need:

 If you'd also like to watch Tablo content on additional TVs within your home, you'll need a strong home WiFi network, an active TV Guide Data Service subscription, and one of these:

 TV-connected Tablo OTA DVRs offer a more traditional DVR setup.
-DVRs like Tablo DUAL HDMI connect directly to your television while at the same time provide the powerful and yet easy-to-use DVR interface that Tablo customers know and love.
+DVRs like Tablo DUAL HDMI or Tablo QUAD HDMI connect directly to your television while at the same time provide the powerful and yet easy-to-use DVR interface that Tablo customers know and love.
 TV-connected DVRs are designed for cord cutters who primarily watch programming on a single television.

 On the other hand, network-connected Tablo DVRs don’t connect to your television at all.
 Instead they connect to your home’s WiFi router to distribute live and recorded TV to multiple internet-connected devices like Smart TVs, streaming boxes and sticks, smartphones, tablets, and computers.

 While TV-connected Tablo OTA DVRs are designed for cord cutters who primarily watch programming on a single television, they do enable streaming to a limited selection of internet-connected devices within the home with an active TV Guide Data Service subscription.

 Depending on the quality of your home network, TV-connected Tablo DVRs can stream to up to two (for the Tablo DUAL HDMI) or four (for the Tablo QUAD HDMI) compatible Smart TVs or streaming set-top-boxes at the same time.

 They are not compatible with existing Tablo apps for computers, smartphones, tablets, Apple TV, or select Smart TVs.